MakerPlayground/MakerPlayground/README.md

-# Maker Playground
+# ALLI/O

-Maker Playground is an integrated development platform for creating electronics project, developing device's firmware, getting your circuit designed and programming your micro-controller board.
+ALLI/O (formerly known as Maker Playground) is an integrated development platform for creating electronics project, developing device's firmware, getting your circuit designed and programming your micro-controller board.

 ## Quickstart

-See how Maker Playground works on [youtube](https://youtu.be/H7rkG30609k) and follow our [documentation](https://docs.makerplayground.io/th) to start building your own project.
+See how ALLI/O works on [youtube](https://youtu.be/H7rkG30609k) and follow our [documentation](https://docs.makerplayground.io/th) to start building your own project.

 ## Installation